bastienbosser/raspberry_project/Website.md

 This tutorial is made for all people who want to set up a platform displaying videos.
 It is really basic and the aim is to have something working properly before implementing other functionalities.

-First, we developed a local website using a local server and in a second part, we dockerized our content in order to deploy in on the cluster.
+First, we developed a local website using a local server and in a second part, we dockerized our content in order to deploy on the cluster.

 Our method is probably not the best, but it works properly.
 We are not perfect, we made a lot of mistakes to come to a decent result.
 If you have a better